-On Monday I gave you the “skinny” on the wonders of chia seeds.
-Hopefully, if you didn’t already consume these wonderful seeds, you added them to your daily diet.
-There is so much great information on chia seeds and you can do so much with them!
-As promised, here are a few more ways to consume these healthy little seeds by baking and cooking with them.
+There is so much great information on chia seeds, and you can do so much with them!
+Here are a few more ways to consume these healthy little seeds by baking and cooking with them.

 Raw is always best, but research has shown that the seeds are very hardy and few nutrients are lost in cooking, even baking.
 When I cook, I like to add chia seeds at the end.

 Here are just a few ideas that I like to do: